Skip to content

 If you choose, you can visit a few aged care homes to find if they suit you.

-Entering into residential care should be your decision.
-Sometimes the move into residential care can happen quickly and without your consent.
+Entering into residential care should be your decision, but unfortunately it sometimes happens quickly and without consent.

 Documents and external links